 Trucks take a beating on the road and often, drivers find themselves in stop-start, bumper to bumper traffic.
 When you factor in poor brake management and maintenance, cost-saving measures that include disconnecting tractor brakes, and carrying more than their rig can handle, it is no wonder that brake failure is the number one reason for truck accidents.

 Additional Factors That Can Lead to Truck Accidents

 Wet roads, accumulated snow, fog, and heavy winds can challenge even the most seasoned truck driver.
 Poorly lit highways, unmarked construction sites, and power outages can also contribute to truck accidents.
 If an insufficiently trained driver finds himself gliding over an oil slick, that too can prove calamitous in Orange County.

 When Is It Time to Call a Truck Accident Lawyer?

 Truck accidents in Orange County can cause physical and emotional anguish.
 Physically, injured parties may experience traumatic brain injury, damaged internal organs, nerve pain, and loss of limbs.
 Psychologically, accident victims are likely to experience anxiety, fear, heightened sensitivity to stimuli, and post traumatic stress disorder.
 Sadly, these types of accidents can also lead to rather untimely deaths, too.

-When you call a truck accident lawyer in Orange County, you will have someone on your side who can advocate for appropriate compensation and fairly determine who is responsible to pay your medical bills.
-Having a truck accident lawyer in Orange County who values your quality of life, ability to work, and desire to regain independence will help you heal in more ways than one.
+When you call attorney Tim Ryan, you can then have someone on your side who will advocate for appropriate compensation and fairly determine who is responsible to pay your medical bills.
+A truck accident lawyer that values your quality of life, ability to work, and desire to regain independence will help you heal in more ways than one.